 Bucher started selling ads to local businesses at age 15.
 In the 25 years since, he has created movie titles and CD covers, written six books, and designed a theater in Las Vegas.

-A new broadcast initiative featuring documentaries from the lynda.com “Creative Inspirations” series, a collection of films showcasing creative leaders, inventors and experts in their fields.
+This broadcast initiative features documentaries from the lynda.com “Creative Inspirations” series, a collection of films showcasing inspiring individuals and companies that are leaders, inventors, experts, or pioneers in their fields.